BeastCode/VSCode-Angular-TypeScript-Snippets/README.md

 # Usage

-All snippets starts with "ng-".
+All Angular snippets starts with "ng-".
 Multiple snippets come in multiple variations.
 For instance when you want to create a new component you can choose between having the template and css inline or not:
 * ng-component
 * ng-component-inline